Ifeanyiok123/KODECAMP-4.0-/README.md

-# KODECAMP-4.0-task 8
+# KODECAMP-4.0-TASK 8

+# DEVELOPING A FULLY FUNCTIONAL API WITH FASTAPI FOR A PERSONAL PORTFOLIO WEBSITE

-Developing a Fully Functional API with FastAPI for a Personal Portfolio Website In this guide, we will create a fully functional API using FastAPI in Python for a personal portfolio website.
+In this guide, we will create a fully functional API using FastAPI in Python for a personal portfolio website.
 The API will include endpoints for managing projects, blog posts, and contact information.
 We will use SQLite as our database to store the data.

 # Step 1: Setting Up the Environment